Skip to main content

 A Protestant funeral usually centers on a service of worship — scripture, hymns, prayer, and a message of hope — and can be held at a church or funeral home.
 Both burial and cremation are accepted.

 “Protestant” covers a broad family of Christian denominations — Baptist, Methodist, Lutheran, Presbyterian, non-denominational and many more.
 Their funerals share a common shape: a service of worship that gives thanks for the person's life and points to the Christian hope of resurrection.
-The details are flexible and set by the pastor and family.
+Both burial and cremation are widely accepted, and the details are flexible, set by the pastor and family.

 The service of worship